Our story starts with one man’s story... and that man is Wayne McGee.

-For years I had been rejuvenated each summer by the wild beauty, prolific wildlife and mindblowing fishing!
-Once a "Bucket List" destination, the Alagnak River of Bristol Bay and the Katmai National Park is now our home.
-And as a family, we would like to invite you to come and share our “little piece of paradise on earth”.
+“For years we had been rejuvenated each summer by the wild beauty, prolific wildlife, and mind-blowing fishing!
+Once a "Bucket List" destination….Bristol Bay is now our home.
+And as a family, we would like to invite you to come and share in our “little piece of paradise on earth”

 Welcome to Alaska Trophy Adventures Lodge!